 We check how dental practices are meeting the Health and Care Standards 2015 and, where private dentistry is provided, the Private Dentistry (Wales) Regulations 2017.
-Where appropriate we consider how the practice meets these regulations, as well as the Ionising Radiations Regulations 1999, the Ionising Radiation (Medical Exposure) Regulations 2000 and any other relevant professional standards and guidance such as the General Dental Council Standards for the Dental Team.
+Where appropriate we consider how the practice meets these regulations, as well as the lonising Radiations Regulations 2017, and any other relevant professional standards and guidance such as the General Dental Council Standards for the Dental Team.